serghiou/being-earnest/Essay.md

-# Being earnest about science: a plead from the new generation
+# Being earnest about science: a plea from the new generation

 <div align="justify">